JaredStemper/Scylla/README.md

 ## Later TODO:

+* Add instructions for envs that can't hit internet
 * Organizing all port/IP information through the Metasploit DB instead of text files
 * Automated updates to Dojo test cases when commands have successfully ran
 * provide advanced details of how to read/edit configuration files